 The importance of the Note series of phones in Redmi’s lineup cannot be overstated.
 It is the phone that put the company on the map and helped Xiaomi gain massive global momentum.
 The Redmi Note 4 sold over 10 million units over its product cycle, and last year, the Redmi Note 7 Pro was India’s highest-selling phone in the Rs.
 10,000 and above category.
 Suffice it to say, it is critical for the brand to get this product right.

 Of course, the competition has been keeping a keen eye on Xiaomi’s rise and has mounted a strong counteroffensive. realme is its strongest competitor yet and has built a portfolio of truly great products that match Xiaomi spec-for-spec and sometimes beat it.

 With that in mind, it is all the more important for Xiaomi to build a product that doesn’t just meet a checklist but pushes forward.
 Is the Redmi Note 9 Pro that device?
 We find out in the Android Authority Redmi Note 9 Pro review.

-Update, 27 May 2020: The review was updated to reflect fresh software updates, market availability, and value proposition.
+Update, Aug 2021: The review was updated to reflect fresh software updates, competition, and value for money.

 Design: All about balance